BareBones-RPG/BareBones-RPG.github.io/README.md

 #### Optional Initiative Rule:

-Individual initiative can be utilized.
+You can use individual initiative if you like.
 Both the enemy and the player will roll a d6 + MOBILITY.
 The highest roll will determine the winner of the initiative.
 This roll will occur at the beginning of every turn.

 #### Optional Initiative Rule:

 The GM uses a deck of cards and assigns each player and enemy a card.
-The turn order is determined by the highest number on the card.
+The highest number on the card determines the turn order.

 - Royalty to Peasant setting: _**Colored Joker, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace and Black and White (B&W) Joker**_.

 #### Joker Rules:
-- Colored Joker: If a player or enemy draws a colored Joker, they have the option to go first or choose when they will take their turn.
+- Colored Joker: If a player or enemy draws a colored Joker, they can go first or choose when to take their turn.
 - Black and White Joker: If a player or enemy draws a Black and White Joker, they will always go last.

 ### Attack Roll